 Roberts earned a B.A. degree in art education, with an emphasis in painting and drawing, from Arizona State University.
 Her master’s degree is in printmaking and illustration, from Northern Illinois University.
 She taught painting, drawing, and art history for 25 years in Illinois public schools.
 Roberts and her family moved from Illinois to Sanibel Island in 1999.

 Exhibits and Lecture Series

 She has exhibited and lectured throughout the U.S., including three times at the Sidney & Berne Davis Art Center of Fort Myers, Florida; in Chicago; Boothbay Harbor and Bar Harbor, Maine; at Cab Calloway School of the Arts in Wilmington, Delaware (grant-funded); Florida Holocaust Museum in St. Petersburg; the Holocaust Museum & Education Center of Southwest Florida; Florida Gulf Coast University; Florida Southwestern State College, and the Museum of the Everglades.

 Artwork by Roberts is extensively featured in media around the nation, such as WCVB-TV Boston’s Sanibel-Captiva Segment Four: Island Art feature; Colorado-based SouthwestArt magazine; Women Artists Datebook of Syracuse, New York; and Art of the Times magazine of New York City.

 Florida media include WFTX-TV Fox 4, Anna Maria Island Chamber of Commerce Cookbook; WGCU Gulf Coast Live! radio show and WGCU Public Media’s Expressions magazine; Grandeur magazine; Times of the Islands magazine, and several annual guides for The Islands of Sanibel & Captiva Chamber of Commerce.

-Her work is the subject of three books:
+Her work is the subject of four books: